 12. Whole grains and beans: Whole grains and beans like brown rice and garbanzos have quite a bit of fiber, which not only fills you up, but it helps your body flush fat from both your liver and your bloodstream.

 Plus it has the added benefit of helping to regulate your blood sugar and reducing insulin resistance, which is important if you are diabetic (or pre-diabetic).

 13. Turmeric: Contains anti-inflammatory compounds known as polyphenols, which support liver function.Turmeric is actually an amazing spice with many reported health benefits, like combating UV damage and helping neurological disorders.

 You can eat it cooked in your food, or raw in juices or smoothies.
-My favorite Turmeric supplement is Purathrive, which has high bioaviliability, and works best for people with soreness or joint pain.
+My favorite Turmeric supplement is Daily Turmeric which has high bioaviliability, and works best for people with soreness or joint pain.

-There are a lot more foods on my Fix Your Fatty Liver program, which is available instantly online.
+There are a lot more foods in my Reverse Your Fatty Liver program, which is available online and through Amazon.